SleeplessChallenger/JavaLearning/README.md

    * parameter list
    * local variables inside lambda body
    * variables referenced from the lambda body
-5. Rules for acessing a variable from a lambda body:
+5. Rules for accessing a variable from a lambda body:
    * instance: allowed
    * static: allowed
    * local: allowed if final